zirui-ray-liu/zirui-ray-liu.github.io/_pages/about.md

 ### News
 <!-- - Our new work [KIVI](https://arxiv.org/pdf/2402.02750.pdf) shows that 2-bit is enough for representing KV Cache!
 It can improve inference throughput by 3X and provide direct support for long context tasks.
 Please check our [code](https://github.com/jy-yuan/KIVI?tab=readme-ov-file) to have a try. -->

 - [KVCache Compression Benchmark](https://arxiv.org/pdf/2407.01527) accepted at EMNLP24.
-If you want to know the research landspace of this area, please take a look at the [code](https://github.com/henryzhongsc/longctx_bench).
+If you want to know the research landspace of this area, take a look at the [paper](https://arxiv.org/pdf/2407.01527) and [code](https://github.com/henryzhongsc/longctx_bench).

 - Introduced a [rare disease question-answering (ReDis-QA) dataset](https://huggingface.co/datasets/guan-wang/ReDis-QA) to assess the chatbot ability of diagnosing rare diseases.